Why do cigarette prices vary so widely across Europe?

 What impact does this have on French people’s budgets and health?

 At over 12 euros a pack, cigarette consumption represents an annual cost of over 4,000 euros for a regular smoker.
-This inflation pushes some to reduce or stop their consumption, but many continue out of addiction.
-While the increases have a dissuasive effect, they can also create a feeling of injustice, especially among the more modest.
+This

 From a public health point of view, the objective remains clear: to reduce the number of smokers, combat tobacco-related illnesses and encourage long-term cessation.
 Information campaigns, health services, nicotine substitutes and alternative methods are all solutions to be mobilized.